 16th June 2017

 Today we celebrate the 51st anniversary of the first female space mission completed by ex-Russian cosmonaut Valentina Tereshkova.
-For the occasion, we had the possibility to ask her some questions to know better more details about his life and about the mission Vostok 6.
+For this occasion, we had the opportunity to ask her some questions about her life and about the mission Vostok 6.

 Good evening and it’s my pleasure miss.

-- So, the first question that I fell like to ask you is this: how do you feel after 51 years since that unmemorable day?
+- So, the first question I have is: how do you feel after 51 years since that memorable day?

 - Going back to those moments, do you remember about the selection?

-- However, did your ex colleagues be in other space missions?
+- However, did your ex colleagues ever been in other space missions?

-No, they weren’t.
+No, they haven’t .
 Two of them were nominated reserves in case I wasn’t able to succeed.

-- What was your characteristic which was fundamental for your choice?
+- What was your characteristic?
+What was fundamental for them to have chosen you ?

 Skydiving, even though I didn’t have flight experiences.